Common Questions

 4. Does a doula make decisions on my behalf?

 A doula does not make decisions for clients or intervene in their clinical care.
-She provides informational and emotional support, while respecting a woman’s decisions.
+She provides informational and emotional support, in order for families to feel confident in making informed choices during the labour and birth

 5. Will a doula make my partner feel unnecessary?